 Our corporate headquarters are located in South San Francisco, California, comprising 148,020 square feet of office, research and development, engineering and laboratory space pursuant to a lease agreement which commenced on April 12, 2019 and expires on April 30, 2029, with an option to extend for a period of ten years.
-This facility houses all our personnel.
-We believe that our existing premises are adequate for our current needs.
+This facility houses the majority of our personnel.